Marklong7/BankFraudDetection/README.md

 Additionally, we advanced beyond their research by implementing statistical techniques such as normalization [4], transformation, resampling, and data augmentation (VAE and GAN).
 These methodologies have significantly enhanced both model performance and fairness, as evidenced in our comprehensive report [report-benchmark].
 Moreover, generative models like VAE and GAN offer the added benefit of better protecting the privacy of original data.

 Yotam Elor's large-scale experiments on 73 datasets [5] demonstrated that balancing could improve prediction performance for weak classifiers but not for the SOTA classifiers (lightGBM, XGBoost, Catboost).
-However, our preliminary experiments found that using balanced data can significantly improve the fairness score of the model, which is particularly important in this scenario.
+However, our preliminary experiments found that using balanced data can significantly improve the fairness score of the model,  which is particularly important in the financial industry.

 Furthermore, we conducted in-depth analyses focusing on feature importance and causal inference, yielding interpretable machine learning insights.
 For more details, refer to [report-insights].